-Pigeonhole Live had the pleasure of sponsoring the inaugural WRIF, powering the conference’s Q&A sessions and even an interactive brainstorming session, which we previously wrote about.
+Pigeonhole Live had the pleasure of sponsoring the inaugural WRIF event, powering the conference’s live Q&A sessions and even an interactive brainstorming session, which we previously wrote about.
 Given our commitment to enabling meaningful conversations, social cause events are a natural fit for the Pigeonhole Live team.

 Restorative innovation is a relatively new term.
 In your own words, what is restorative innovation, and why is it important?

-Like Disruptive Innovation, Restorative Innovation is an innovation model that is used to predict and explain a certain pattern of innovation-driven growth for solutions that does not harm our health, humanity and the environment.
+Like Disruptive Innovation, Restorative Innovation is an innovation model that is used to predict and explain a certain pattern of innovation-driven growth for solutions that do not harm our health, humanity, and the environment.

-Often, people have a pre-conceived notion that business leaders could either do good or make money.
-What we aim to do, however, is to challenge that line of thoughts by illustrating the possibilities of doing good and making money through innovation.
+Often, people have a preconceived notion that business leaders could either do good or make money.
+What we aim to do, however, is to challenge that line of thought by illustrating the possibilities of doing good and making money through innovation.

-Innovation is the core of every organisation.
-It can shape how a solution is introduced into the market and can re-define how organisations conduct their daily business activities.
+Innovation is the core of every organization.
+It can shape how a solution is introduced into the market and can redefine how organizations conduct their daily business activities.
 Since innovation is such a powerful force of change, why not use it to reshape our world for the better and to prosper as a society?

 WRIF seemed tailored to bring together like-minded individuals to have conversations about restorative innovation.
 Are such conversations important in moving the needle to make future innovations more sustainable?

 As you have rightfully mentioned, Restorative Innovation is indeed a relatively new concept.
-In fact, the Restorative Innovation model was co-created by Prof Virginia Cha and I about a year ago.
+The Restorative Innovation model was co-created by Prof Virginia Cha and me about a year ago.

-This affirmation led me to establish the RIGHT Foundation (a non-profit non-partisan organisation dedicated to improving the world through Restorative Innovation) and to work on knowledge advancement and proliferation as of our first key steps.
+This affirmation led me to establish the RIGHT Foundation (a non-profit non-partisan organization dedicated to improving the world through Restorative Innovation) and to work on knowledge advancement and proliferation as our first key steps.